 Can we use your logo?
 How do I apply for that?
 Where can I recycle?
-What’s the name of that tree?
-Don’t worry.
-We’ve got you covered with answers to (almost) everything under the Indiana sun.
-If you can’t find what you’re looking for, drop us a line or give us a call (317-264-7555), and a real person will get back with you!
+What is the name of that tree?
+Don't worry.
+We have you covered with answers to (almost) everything under the Indiana sun.
+If you cannot find what you're looking for, drop us a line or give us a call (317-264-7555), and a real person will get back with you!

 These tips and files will help you promote KIB and your work in the community!